-Note: All conditions and restrictions below apply to the new, temporary outdoor patio space only.
+Note: All conditions and restrictions below applied to the temporary outdoor patio space only.

-This is a temporary program to support our local eateries, bars and residents.
-Outdoor patios established through this program must complete an initial five-day posting that notifies the neighborhood of the dates the patio will operate as well as subsequent postings as directed by the Department of Excise and Licenses.
-Language for a new posting will be provided to businesses by Denver Excise and Licenses.
+This was a temporary program to support our local eateries, bars and residents.
+Outdoor patios established through this program needed to complete an initial five-day posting that notified the neighborhood of the dates the patio operated as well as subsequent postings as directed by the Department of Excise and Licenses.
+Language for a new posting was provided to businesses by Denver Excise and Licenses.

 Hours of Operation

-Outdoor patios opened under this program must close by 10 p.m. on Sundays - Thursdays and by 11 p.m. on Fridays and Saturdays.
+Outdoor patios opened under this program had to close by 10 p.m. on Sundays - Thursdays and by 11 p.m. on Fridays and Saturdays.

 Allowed Uses of the Patio

-Outdoor patios established under this program can only be used for sit-down dining or customer pick-up and carry-out service.
-Recorded ambient or background music and television is allowed on the extended patios if in compliance with Denver’s noise ordinance.
-If a business would like to provide recorded music or televisions on the extended patio, they must ensure the neighborhood was notified through a five-day posting.
-If a business was previously approved for an expanded patio and the posting did not indicate they would be having recorded or ambient music or televised sports, they must re-post for five days before playing music or using TVs.
-The language for an updated posting will be provided to businesses by Denver Excise and Licenses.
+Outdoor patios established under this program could only be used for sit-down dining or customer pick-up and carry-out service.
+Recorded ambient or background music and television was allowed on the extended patios if in compliance with Denver’s noise ordinance.
+If a business wanted to provide recorded music or televisions on the extended patio, they had to ensure the neighborhood was notified through a five-day posting.
+If a business was previously approved for an expanded patio and the posting did not indicate they would be having recorded or ambient music or televised sports, they had to re-post for five days before playing music or using TVs.
+The language for an updated posting was provided to businesses by Denver Excise and Licenses.